Ixve/synSpades/README.md

 I 75% of the time fuck up something, so please beware there might be errors here and there, just report them to me by opening an issue.
 I'll try to solve it.

 ## What is this?
-synSpades is a modified version of OpenSpades, with changes by Doctor Dank, including a bigger color palette thanks to Liza & other smaller changes such as macros.
+synSpades is a modified version of OpenSpades, with changes by Doctor Dank, including a bigger color palette thanks to Liza & other smaller changes such as macros (Totally didn't steal the macros from [this dude](https://www.github.com/yusufcardinal/openspades)).

 ## How do I use the macros?
 Write `/syn_macro_` in chat and it'll essentially explain itself to you.
 There's currently only a macro for the P key & the Mouse Button 4 & 5 keys.